webboot/slides/src/pages/conclusion.md

 # conclusion

-we have a serious trust problem, and now that you know, you should not forget this ever again.
+we have a serious trust problem, and now that you know, you might have joined those of us that wake up deep at night, in cold sweat, and think about becoming a gardener.

+now is the time to become a gardener. plant food.

-do not trust the web, do your due diligence.
+do not trust the web, do your due diligence, especially when dealing with your finances or data you would not want everybody to see.

-install noscript.
+it is not your wallet if you do not have the private key.

+until webboot arrives, install noscript. it just breaks the internet, no biggie.

+<Link class="BottomLink" to="/fin/">fin</Link>